mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 NumTitle       0.307794
 Name: Age, dtype: float64
 ```
-The features that are most strongly correlated with _Age_ are: _Pclass_, _SibSp_, _Parch_, and _NumTitle_.
+The features that are most strongly correlated with _Age_ (ignoring the individual cabin letters) are: _Pclass_, _SibSp_, _Parch_, and _NumTitle_.
 For each passenger that is missing an _Age_ value, we will find the other passengers that have the same strongly correlated features and compute the mean age and replace the missing value with this mean age.
 ```python
 train_without_ages = train_df[train_df.Age.isnull()]
 test_without_ages = test_df[test_df.Age.isnull()]